IQTLabs/BirdsEye/telemetry-data/README.md

 The MAVLink toolchain uses the XML message definitions to generate MAVLink libraries for each of the supported programming languages.
 Drones, ground control stations, and other MAVLink systems use the generated libraries to communicate.
 MAVLink was used to transport signal strength data for this project.

+Mavlink UDP is a utility to parse signal strength and position information from the MAVLink UDP packets.

 ### QGroundControl

 QGroundControl provides full flight control and vehicle setup for PX4 or ArduPilot powered vehicles.
 It provides easy and straightforward usage for beginners, while still delivering high end feature support for experienced users.
 QGroundControl was used to collect the data used for this project.